-While to some people being able to get back on a bike after surviving sepsis may not be a priority, but for Garry McGivern it was!
+Garry McGivern Travelsonabike2 “Life After Sepsis” videos.
+To some people, being able to get back on a bike after surviving sepsis may not be a priority.
+But for Garry, it was!

-Garry was a keen cyclist and would spend a couple of months most years cycle touring one country or another he’d even cycled around the world in 2011/12!
+Garry was a keen cyclist and would spend a couple of months each year cycle-touring one country or another.
+He’d even cycled around the world in 2011/12!

-In 2017 Garry was diagnosed with Osteoarthritis in his right hip and needed to have it replaced, but for one reason and another this never happened, until August 2018 that is!
+In 2017, Garry was diagnosed with Osteoarthritis in his right hip and needed to have it replaced.
+But for one reason or another, this never happened.
+Until August 2018, that is!

-It was July 2018 and Garry had just returned home from a short tour.
-But returned home in a lot of pain, so much so that he was taken by ambulance to his local hospital!
+It was July 2018, and Garry had just returned home from a short tour.
+But he returned home in a lot of pain, so much so that he was taken by ambulance to his local hospital!

 Over the next two or three days, Garry was moved from ward to ward, with nobody knowing what was causing his pain!

-By now Garry was starting to get very confused and delirious!
-It was then they realised Garry had contracted sepsis and transferred him to the intensive care unit.
-Where he was sedated and spent the next six weeks!
+By now, Garry was starting to get very confused and delirious!
+It was then they realised Garry had contracted severe sepsis shock and transferred him to the intensive care unit.
+He was then sedated and spent the next six weeks in ICU

 Once they had the sepsis and infection in his hip under control, they operated on Garry and gave him a temporary hip.
 (Read the full story)